'Never apologise for who I am' says Rashford after racist abuse

-England's Marcus Rashford said he will "never apologise for who I am" in an emotional statement after receiving racist abuse over the Euro 2020 final defeat.
+England's Marcus Rashford said he will "never apologise for who I am" in an emotional statement after receiving racist abuse following the side's Euro 2020 final defeat.

 'Never apologise for who I am' says Rashford after racist abuse